The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Model Selection with a Simplicity Bias

 \textbf{Neural networks. } We illustrate a similar concept with neural networks.
-We consider a small network, GoogLeNet \citep{szegedy2015going}, which performs well on small datasets such as CIFAR-10 and CIFAR-100 \citep{krizhevsky_learning_2009} but poorly on larger datasets like ImageNet \citep{deng2009imagenet}.
-We also consider a large network, ViT-B/16 \citep{dosovitskiy2020image}, which performs significantly worse on CIFAR variants but much better on ImageNet.
-As in the polynomial regression example above, we can combine these two architectures, specifying our preference for the simpler GoogLeNet to the extent that it fits the training data.
-To learn on a dataset, we train both models and then take a convex combination of their logits, $c * \text{logits}_{\text{ViT}} + (1-c) * \text{logits}_{\text{G}}$, controlled by a single parameter $c$ with $\ell_2$ regularization in favor of GoogLeNet (i.e., by adding $\lambda c^2$ to the loss function).
+We consider a small network, GoogLeNet \citep{szegedy2015going}, which performs well on small datasets such as CIFAR-10 and CIFAR-100 \citep{krizhevsky_learning_2009}, but poorly on larger datasets like ImageNet \citep{deng2009imagenet}.
+We also consider a large network, ViT-B/16 \citep{dosovitskiy2020image}, which performs significantly worse on CIFAR variants but better on ImageNet.
+We can similarly combine these two architectures, specifying a preference for GoogLeNet insofar as it fits the training data.
+We train both models and then take a convex combination of their logits, $c * \text{logits}_{\text{ViT}} + (1-c) * \text{logits}_{\text{G}}$, controlled by a parameter $c$ with $\ell_2$ regularization in favor of GoogLeNet (i.e., adding $\lambda c^2$ to the loss).
 In \cref{fig:bigsmall}, we observe that while GoogLeNet and ViT each have strengths and weaknesses, combining them with a preference for simplicity achieves the best of both worlds.
-While aggressively restricting our architectures can decrease computational cost, it is unnecessary for generalization.
-Experimental details and additional experiments with Swin Transformer \citep{liu2021swin} are found in \cref{app:training_size}.
+GoogLeNet and ViT can be combined into a single learner more flexible than GoogLeNet and with stronger simplicity bias than ViT, so that manual selection between them is not required across data size.

+In summary, flexible models with a low-complexity bias can be a one-stop-shop for machine learning since real-world data prefers low complexity.
+We do not need to compromise on flexibility in order to express a preference for low complexity solutions.
+Instead, follow Occam’s Razor and choose the simplest explanation for the training set.
+We provide experimental details and additional experiments with Swin Transformer \citep{liu2021swin} in \cref{app:training_size}.
+Additional examination of complexity regularization across sample sizes, including linear models and neural networks, can be found in \citet{barron1991complexity} and \citet{nakkiran2020optimal}.

 \begin{abox} A single model can work well with both small and large training sets, so long as we embrace flexibility combined with a soft simplicity bias. \end{abox}